yardokun/google-ux-design-course/README.md

 Finally, **evaluate** your design against your end user's needs.
 Does your design solve the end user's problem?

 **Iteration:** Doing something again, by building on previous versions and making tweaks.

+**Assistive Technology (AT):** Any products, equipment, and systems that enhance learning, working, and daily living for people with disabilities.

+**Color modification:** (Like high contrast mode or dark mode on a device.)
+Increases the color contrast on a screen to make it easier to see for users with low vision or eye strain.

+**Voice control and switch devices:** Help people with limited dexterity and can serve as an alternative to a keyboard or mouse.

+**Voice control:** Allows users to navigate and interact with the buttons and screens on their devices using only their voice.

+**Switch:** An assistive technology device that replaces the need to use a computer keyboard or a mouse.

+**Screen readers:** One of the most common assistive technologies for people with limited vision.
+The software works on mobile and web devices and reads out loud any on screen text.
+Screen readers also read any interactive elements, like buttons, along with non visible text, like the button names, and any alternative text for images.

+**Alternative text (alt text):** Helps translate a visual user interface into a text-based user interface.
+Essentially uses words to describe any meaningful image for someone who isn't able to see the image.
+Super helpful for those with low bandwidth connections, too.
+If your device is unable to maintain a connection to the internet, it may struggle to load a big file or image.
+Alt text is useful for context when an image fails to load.

+You don't need to have a disability to benefit from assistive technology.

+**Speech to text** is a great example.
+With speech to text, a user composes text by speaking into their phone or computer.
+The voice recording is automatically converted into text.
+A lot of people find it much easier to text by talking to their device, because it offers a hands-free experience and reduces the amount of mental energy needed to type.